KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-uptimekuma.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-uptimerobot by mrVragec](https://github.com/mrVragec/MMM-uptimerobot)

 1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-4. Typo: Found `Magic Mirror` in file `uptimerobot.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `uptimerobot.js`: Replace it with `MagicMirror²`.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-UserPresenceToMQTT by olexs](https://github.com/olexs/MMM-UserPresenceToMQTT)